I am alive and thriving today because no matter what happened, I was determined to stay the course of my recovery and do more than just survive.

-The Recovery Journey Is More Challenging When Other Factors Are Involved
+Recovery Is More Challenging When Other Factors Are Involved

 Recovery Is Rewarding At Any Age

-1. There Will Be Good Years And Bad Years On The Recovery Journey
+1. There Will Be Good Years And Bad Years In Recovery

 That’s just life.
 I had this sense that if I made it five years, my life would be merry.
 It doesn’t work that way.
 Business is up and down, relationships come and go, and then as you get older, you start to lose people.
-However, if you’re prepared and armed with a toolbox full of tools, nothing takes you out.
+However, if you’re prepared and armed with a toolbox full of tools, you can survive the disappointments and heartbreak.

 2. Getting Sober Was Only Step One